RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/KIC_with_fragments.md

     -loops:outer_cycles             Number of outer cycles for Monte Carlo (described above in Algorithm).
                                     Default = 5.
 [Integer]
     -loops:max_inner_cycles         Maximum number of inner cycles for Monte Carlo (described above in Algorithm).
-[Integer] -loops:fast                     Signifcantly reduces the number of inner cycles.
+[Integer] -loops:fast                     Significantly reduces the number of inner cycles.
 For quick testing, not production runs.
 Default = 'false'.
 [Boolean] -run:test_cycles                Sets the number of outer cycles and inner cycles to 3.
 For extremely quick testing and sanity checks, not for production runs.
 Default = 'false'.
 [Boolean]